The Foundation for a Meaningful Life

 The goal of Lower School mathematics is to encourage and support students as they develop number sense, computational fluency and efficiency, strategies for problem solving, and a beginning understanding of the connectedness of mathematical topics and procedures.
 The curriculum offers opportunities for self-discovery and exploration of concepts and personal strategies as well as exploring and understanding traditional algorithms.
 Visual models are used at every level to provide concrete examples of abstract concepts.

 Grade six expands upon the goals and objectives of fifth grade mathematics.
 Students practice computational skills and application of whole number operations; they also build conceptual and procedural understanding and manipulation of positive and negative fractions, decimals, and percents.
 Students also explore two-dimensional geometric concepts and measurement.
 Writing is a significant component of the sixth grade program, and students are frequently challenged to clarify, justify, and support their thinking in their mathematical writing.
 Teachers work closely with Upper School math teachers to provide and support an instructional progression in preparation for Upper School math classes.
-Students continue to develop and extend mathematical proficiency in the following areas: number and operations; fractions, decimals, and percents; measurement, geometry; data analysis and probability; and algebraic thinking.
+Students continue to develop and extend mathematical proficiency in number and operations; fractions, decimals, and percents; measurement, geometry; data analysis and probability; and algebraic thinking.

 Students who successfully complete the grade six mathematics program will be able to demonstrate fundamental understanding of topics in the following categories: